 Later, in the middle of the night, I go to the back of the bus to stretch out on the floor and try to catch a few winks.
 At some point Christine wakes up and starts to panic when noticing I’m not in the seat beside her.
 It’s so dark she can’t see me, so she wakes up Mildred who approaches the driver.
 Clearly sinking to uncharted depths in the sea of ‘douche-baggery’, he tells her that I got off in a town 40 miles back!
 Shocked, they search the bus, relieved to stumble across me asleep on the floor between the seats.
 After enduring this truly shitacular couple of days, we’re seriously starting to wonder about traveling in South America!

-Finally we reach Lima, and parting ways with our heroine Mildred, profusely thank her for getting us out of a nasty jam.
-Stepping out of the liar’s lair, I present the driver with a close-up view of my isolated middle finger; lamenting the fact that I don’t have the do-it-yourself skills to wire the bus ignition to a bomb!
+Finally reaching Lima, we part ways with our heroine Mildred and profusely thank her for getting us out of a nasty jam.
+Stepping out of the liar’s lair, I present the driver with a close-up view of my isolated middle finger, lamenting the fact that I don’t have the do-it-yourself skills to wire the bus ignition to a bomb!
 After our ordeal we are truly exhaustipated (too tired to give a shit) and take the first room we see, to shower and sluice away the sweat and road filth of 36 glum hours of bus travel, before falling into a coma-like sleep.

 Christine has become quite ill with stomach problems, but we’re able to find medicine that seems to help.
 After a couple of days ‘trot’ by she’s still weak but fortunately feels able to continue.
 Unfortunately, her only memories of Lima are of her bed, and a savage bowl of soup with an inferno pepper that nearly assassinates her taste buds and causes her eyes to leak!
 At this point, I’m sure she’s in doubt about agreeing to such an adventurous trip when she could be still relaxing on a beach under a thatched roofed tiki bar enjoying those exotic concoctions from half a coconut, loaded with fruit salad and topped with cute little paper umbrellas!